jenriquesoriano/draft/current_release.md

 The Docker image is set up to run at localhost to be deployed on any machine.
 However, users may need to access their validator on a dedicated host, usually with a domain name.
 For proper functioning of the validator, the UI and correct rendering of Test Reports, the validator needs to be configured to run on a domain.

 If you want to run the webapp in another host, you can change the configuration file, inside the .war file inside the inspire-validator zip file accompanying this release, at ```WEB-INF/classes/etf-config.properties```, and modify the `etf.webapp.base.url` property.
-It is also it is necessary to configure the Validator UI properties in order to properly point to the ETF.
+It is also necessary to configure the Validator UI properties in order to properly point to the ETF.
 Thus, it is necessary to modify the configuration values in the /validator/js/config.js file inside the ui.zip (to point to the corresponding host domain).
 Then you can proceed to the build process described in the previous point.

 ##### Exposing the validator through a proxy